Practising School Yangon Institute of Education

+School admission was particularly challenging, especially in the early 2000s, due to the presence of the grandsons of top Burmese generals at the school.
+Only the wealthy and children with families who had strong personal connections, as well as the children of university professors, could gain admission to the school.
+This selective student body makes the school’s admission process highly competitive, leading many parents to seek placement for their children in an environment surrounded by peers from similarly high-profile families.

 History

 The school was established in 1931.
 Its main campus is situated on Pyay Road in Kamayut Township.
 It was established as an experimental school by the colonial education authority as a new means to deliver scientific education to the student body.
-Thus, the school did not fall under either the colonial government's school syllabus (consisting mostly of mission-schools run by the religious order), nor the newly founded Nationalist Vernacular school network.
+Thus, the school did not fall under either the colonial government's school syllabus (consisting mostly of mission schools run by the religious order), nor the newly founded Nationalist Vernacular school network.
 Consequently, after Myanmar (Burma)'s independence, the school remained somewhat independent of the Basic Education High School network, although they shared the same government implemented syllabus.

 Until the outbreak of the World War II, the school had boarding facilities, mainly for students from out of town.
 The school was served by the Rangoon Electric Tramway's University Line along Prome Road (now Pyay Road).

 Administration and campus

 The Yangon University of Education (Lower Myanmar) independently ran the TTC High School with the joint administration of Higher Education Department, unlike the rest of the schools in the country which are administered by the Basic Education Department.
 TTC Yangon was therefore the only significant school of considerable size outside the Basic Education School network.
 But, since 2018, the Department of Higher Education started to transfer all the Practising Schools of Education Colleges and Universities of Education under it.
 TTC Yangon has been completely transferred in 2021.

 TTC has one campus: Pyay Road (in Kamayut Township) campus.
 Kamayut campus is 25.7 acre wide, and is the main site of the school, housing much of the school's original pre-war buildings.
 TTC Kamayut Campus is different to other schools'campuses for their university-like locations.

 Kamayut campus is bordered by three universities: the University of Medicine-1, Yangon, the University of Education, and the University of Distant Education, sharing the same main street, Thaton Street.